JuliaDataScience/JuliaDataScience/contents/julia_basics.md

 sco("rand(Dict(:one => 1, :two => 2))")
 ```

-To finish off all the `rand` arguments options, you can specify the desired random number dimensions in a tuple.
+For all the `rand` arguments options, you can specify the desired random number dimensions in a tuple.
 If you do this, the returned type will be an array.
 For example, here's a 2x2 matrix of `Float64` numbers between 1.0 and 3.0: